Code-Institute-Submissions/Wild_Thing_Yoga/README.md

  1. Responsive to different screen sizes.
  2. Supported by Chrome, Microsoft Edge and Firefox browsers.
  3. Adapted for users with special accessibility requirements where possible.
- 4. There will be three pages: Home page, Schedule & Pricing page and a Free Resources page.<br>
+ 4. There will be three pages: Home page, Schedule & Pricing page and a Free Resources page.

-        - Each page will have a hero image.<br>
+        - Each page will have a hero image.
-        - Each page will have a navigation header<br>
+        - Each page will have a navigation header.
-        - Each page will have a footer. <br>
+        - Each page will have a footer.
-        - Each page will have a favicon on the browser tab.<br>
+        - Each page will have a favicon on the browser tab.
-        - Each page will have a favicon on the browser tab.<br>
+        - Each page will have a favicon on the browser tab.
-        - All links to external sources will open in a new tab.<br>
+        - All links to external sources will open in a new tab.
- 5. Each page will have a 'sticky' nav bar.<br>
+ 5. Each page will have a 'sticky' nav bar.

         - Navbar will be white with black text.<br>
-        - The nav bar will have a circular logo on the left, a brand statement adjacent to the logo and menu options to the right.<br>
+        - The nav bar will have a circular logo on the left, a brand statement adjacent to the logo and menu options to the right.
-        - The logo and brand statement will always link to the home page when clicked.<br>
+        - The logo and brand statement will always link to the home page when clicked.
-        - The active page will be emphasized with a heavier font weight in the nav menu, inactive pages will have a lighter font weight.<br>
+        - The active page will be emphasized with a heavier font weight in the nav menu, inactive pages will have a lighter font weight.
-        - Menu items will underline from center when hovered over.<br>
+        - Menu items will underline from center when hovered over.
-        - On mobile devices the menu items will switch to a toggle button and a dropdown. <br>
+        - On mobile devices the menu items will switch to a toggle button and a dropdown.
-        - The menu items will have the same styling in the drop down.<br>
+        - The menu items will have the same styling in the drop down.
-        - On mobile devices the brand statement will shrink or dissapear on small screens.<br>
+        - On mobile devices the brand statement will shrink or dissapear on small screens.
- 6. The home page will have:<br>
+ 6. The home page will have:

-        - A call to action in the hero image.<br>
+        - A call to action in the hero image.
-        - A button in the call to actio that links to the booking form.<br>
+        - A button in the call to actio that links to the booking form.
-        - A statement of the company offering.<br>
+        - A statement of the company offering.
-        - A carousel of images of classes and studio features.<br>
+        - A carousel of images of classes and studio features.
-        - A testimonial section(blue with white text) with avatars (on a beige background).<br>
+        - A testimonial section(blue with white text) with avatars (on a beige background).
-        - A FAQs section (beige).<br>
+        - A FAQs section (beige).
-        - A Contact form.<br>
+        - A Contact form.
-7. The Schedule & Pricing page will have: <br>
+7. The Schedule & Pricing page will have:

-        - Informative text on costs and classses.<br>
+        - Informative text on costs and classses.
-        - A table (blue & beige, black text) displaying price plans. <br>
+        - A table (blue & beige, black text) displaying price plans.
-        - The table will scroll horizontally on small screens.<br>
+        - The table will scroll horizontally on small screens.
-        - A schedule with a background image and white text.<br>
+        - A schedule with a background image and white text.
-        - A booking form.<br>
+        - A booking form.
-8. The free resources page will have:<br>
+8. The free resources page will have:

-        - Two embedded video's with descriptive text and links to the creater on the right.<br>
+        - Two embedded video's with descriptive text and links to the creater on the right.
-        - Video's will have controls to play and stop, no auto play.<br>
+        - Video's will have controls to play and stop, no auto play.
-        - Video's will expand to full screen on small devices.<br>
+        - Video's will expand to full screen on small devices.
-        - A snippet of an article with a button linked to the original location.<br>
+        - A snippet of an article with a button linked to the original location.
-        - The article will be in a green container with the text in black on a white background.<br>
+        - The article will be in a green container with the text in black on a white background.
-        - There will be a scroll bar on the right.<br>
+        - There will be a scroll bar on the right.
-9. The Contact Form wil have:<br>
+9. The Contact Form wil have:

-        - The form will be grey with white fields and white button.<br>
+        - The form will be grey with white fields and white button.
-        - A name, email and text area input.<br>
+        - A name, email and text area input.
-        - All inputs will be mandatory and display an error message if a field is missing on submission.<br>
+        - All inputs will be mandatory and display an error message if a field is missing on submission.
-        - The border wil be black and of a 1-2px weight when hovered over.<br>
+        - The border wil be black and of a 1-2px weight when hovered over.
-        - The submission button will have a Send it! value.<br>
+        - The submission button will have a Send it! value.
-        - The button will be green with white text on hover.<br>
+        - The button will be green with white text on hover.
-10. The Booking Form:<br>
+10. The Booking Form:

-        - The form will be grey with white fields.<br>
+        - The form will be grey with white fields.
-        - There will be a name, email, contact number and text area fields<br>
+        - There will be a name, email, contact number and text area fields.
-        - There will be a date selector field.<br>
+        - There will be a date selector field.
-        - There will be radio buttons to select classes.<br>
+        - There will be radio buttons to select classes.
-        - The border wil be black and of a 1-2px weight when hovered over.<br>
+        - The border wil be black and of a 1-2px weight when hovered over.
-        - The submission button will have a Book! value.<br>
+        - The submission button will have a Book! value.
-        - The button & date will be green with white text on hover.<br>
+        - The button & date will be green with white text on hover.
 11. The footer will have:

-        - The footer will be blue with 3 column like sections<br>
+        - The footer will be blue with 3 column like sections
-        - The footer text will be white with a text shadow.<br>
+        - The footer text will be white with a text shadow.
-        - The footer will have contact information on the left.<br>
+        - The footer will have contact information on the left.
-        - The footer will have a round logo in the center.<br>
+        - The footer will have a round logo in the center.
-        - The logo will link back to the home page.<br>
+        - The logo will link back to the home page.
-        - There will be links to social media on the right.<br>
+        - There will be links to social media on the right.
-        - The social media links will change from white to black with a white circular background on hover.<br>
+        - The social media links will change from white to black with a white circular background on hover.

  ## Technologies